Travel guide

 When should I activate the eSIM?

 It is recommended to install it at home with Wi-Fi and leave it downloaded but without activating the data.
 Activate it upon landing in Tunisia.
-The validity of the plan usually starts counting from the first connection to the local network, not from the purchase, so you make the most of all days.
+The validity of the plan usually starts counting from the first connection to the local network, not from the purchase, so you make the most of all the days.

 Is an eSIM better, or should I buy a SIM at the airport?

 An eSIM saves you from queuing, presenting your passport, and setting up a new card as soon as you arrive tired from your flight.
 You arrive with internet ready from minute one.
-A physical local SIM can be slightly cheaper for very long stays, but it loses out on convenience and immediacy.
+A physical local SIM might be slightly cheaper for very long stays, but it loses out on convenience and immediacy.

 Is my phone compatible with eSIM?